 Collaborative Habits That Help

 Pair programming enforces the cycle: one developer writes the failing test, the other writes the minimal code to pass it.
 This shared practice spreads knowledge more effectively than documentation alone.
-For more on pair programming, see the linked resource.
+Once habits form, use CI/CD to run the full test suite on each commit.
+A broken build should be an immediate, team‑level signal that the work isn’t complete6.

 Tools That Support TDD